Last Update: March 25, 2022

 a) keep such information strictly confidential and only use it in connection with the contractual purposes;

-b) take appropriate confidentiality measures to secure such information against unauthorised access by third parties.
+b) take appropriate confidentiality measures to secure such information against unauthorized access by third parties.
 This also includes technical security measures that take into account the state of the art (Art.
 32 GDPR);

 c) only disclose or pass on such information to those employees and bodies as well as commissioned service providers who or which need to know this information for the execution of the Contract, and who or which are subject to an obligation to maintain confidentiality that guarantees at least the same level of protection as this agreement;

 d) not disclose or pass on such information to third parties, unless the third party is a consultant or potential investor of the receiving party and the respective consultant or investor is subject to an obligation to maintain confidentiality that guarantees at least the same level of protection as this agreement or is already professionally bound to secrecy.

 16.2 The confidentiality obligations under Clause 16.1 shall not apply to Confidential Information that can be proven to

 a) have been known or generally accessible to the public before its communication or transfer or becomes known or generally accessible to the public at a later date, as long as there is no breach of a confidentiality obligation;